oliveira-marcio/WeatherApp/README.md

 # WeatherApp

-Weather App for iOS - Small iOS app made with Swift and UIKit and based on Clean Architecture using https://openweathermap.org/api.
+Weather App for iOS - Small iOS app made with Swift and UIKit, based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), and using [Weatherstack API](https://weatherstack.com/).

 ## Features
 - Fetches current weather for a location using a query search